nathanfleet/outdoor-explorer/README.md

-# outdoor-explorer
+# Outdoor Explorer
-Online tool for locating interesting and exciting outdoor experiences
+This web application with becom an online tool for locating interesting and exciting outdoor experiences

+W.I.P ;D